jbernst/IAA_Colubridae_Biogeography/phylogenomic_processing/Lycodon-Stegonotus_Phylogenomics_README_2025.10.01_GItHub.md

 # Phylogenomics README

-This project will involve a phylogenomic assesment of the snake genera *Lycodon* and *Stegonotus* using Ultraconserved Elements (UCEs).
+This project will involve a phylogenomic assesment of the colubrid snake genera using Ultraconserved Elements (UCEs).

 ## Processing the Target Capture Data